My introduction to techwear – Let’s Talk Clothes #41

 5. Shoes

-So in techwear , it's really the easiest, as the offer is plentiful and varied.
-On the other hand, given that these are very large global brands, the manufacturing is very often Asian.
+So in techwear , it's really the easiest, as the offer is abundant and varied.
+On the other hand, since these are very big global brands, the manufacturing is very often Asian.

-The most high-end are the S alomon in collaboration with the designer Boris B idjan S aber i , but I find that they are a little expensive.
-And otherwise, techwear fans go to Nike, either for the collabs with Acronym , or in the ACG or ISPA ranges , there are really spoiled for choice.
+The most high-end is the Salomon in collaboration with the designer Boris Bidjan Saberi , but I find it a little expensive.
+And otherwise, techwear fans go to Nike, either for the collabs with Acronym , or in the ACG or ISPA ranges , there is really plenty of choice.

-I also like the shoes worn on the Veilance shoots , namely the Konseal .
+I also like the shoes worn on the Veilance shootings , namely the Konseal .

-Adidas' Terrex range also offers some nice models for traveling.
+Adidas' Terrex range also offers some nice models for backpacking.

-As for colors, given that Errolson likes neon on the feet, he imposed that on techwear where now it's very common to see black techwear outfits with a touch of neon on the feet.
+On the color side, since Errolson likes neon on the feet, he imposed that on techwear where now it is very common to see black techwear outfits with a touch of neon on the feet.

 What I like about techwear

-It's still a style that makes everyday life easier, you're comfortable all the time, with pockets everywhere.
+It's still a style that makes everyday life easier, you're always comfortable, with pockets everywhere.

-I think that Nike illustrated this idea of the urban ninja well in their ACG video campaign.
+I think Nike did a good job of illustrating this idea of the urban ninja in their ACG video campaign.

-In visual terms, it's quite pleasant to have a style with real rough edges.
+Visually, it's quite nice to have a style that has some real rough edges.

-For the trip, it's great to have very comfortable clothes, with pockets everywhere for the passport and headphones, pants in which you can spend ten hours without feeling tight at the waist, and a high in who manages the air conditioning.
+For travel, it's great to have comfortable clothes, with pockets everywhere for your passport and headphones, pants in which you can spend ten hours without feeling tight at the waist, and a top in which you can control the air conditioning.

-And precisely, speaking of travel for me , techwear is a style that very strongly evokes adventure and exploration for me.
+And precisely, speaking of travel, for me techwear is a style that strongly evokes adventure and exploration.

-It is not for nothing that Vollebak defines itself as a brand of the future of “ adventure ”. gear ”.
-It 's not for nothing that Acronym made a collaboration with the video game Death Stranding , which is the greatest ode to techwear I've ever seen.
+It is not for nothing that Vollebak defines itself as a brand of the future of “ adventure gear ”.
+It is not for nothing that Acronym has collaborated with the video game Death Stranding , which is the biggest ode to techwear I've ever seen.

-And that's why it's great, because I know that whatever situation I find myself in, I'm not going to be limited by my clothes.
+And that's what makes it cool, because I know that whatever situation I'm going to find myself in, I'm not going to be limited by my clothes.
 That's part of the magic of techwear.

 Man in the rain.